Twasi/twasi-docs/docs/core-concepts/twasi-variable.md

 ## Deep parsing

-Should a Twasi-Variable return another Twasi-Variable, the returned variable will be parsed too (not unlimmited, the parser will abort if parsing goes too deep).
+Should a Twasi-Variable return another Twasi-Variable, the returned variable will be parsed too (not unlimited, the parser will abort if parsing goes too deep).